We try to explain any legal language as we go along, but there is also a What does it mean? section at the end.

 Ombudsman Services: Communications helps to resolve consumer complaints about companies which provide communications services, including telephone, mobile and internet services, to the public.

-The Energy Ombudsman helps to resolve complaints gas or electricity companies.
+The Energy Ombudsman helps to resolve complaints about gas or electricity companies.

 The Removals Industry Ombudsman Scheme resolves complaints about removal or storage companies that are members of the National Guild of Removers and Storers.